Lawrence Kendall Bowen Biography

 Lawrence Kendall Bowen – Mediator, Arbitrator and Attorney at Law

 Tampa, Hillsborough and Pinellas County Mediator, Ken Bowen, is a native of St. Petersburg, Florida.
 Ken Bowen earned his Bachelors degree in Cognitive Psychology and International Affairs at Florida State University.
 It was then that Mr. Bowen became interested in Alternative Dispute Resolution.
 Prior to earning his law degree, Mr. Bowen worked as a teacher, truck driver, union laborer, waiter, small business manager, and beach lifeguard.
-Ken Bowen also proudly served his country as a Port Security Specialist in the United States Coast Guard.
+Ken Bowen also proudly served his country as a Port Security Specialist in the United States Coast Guard, enlisting after the terrorist attacks of September 11, 2001, and voluntering for a Special Missions Unit tasked with counter terrorism/force protection.
 Mr. Bowen has traveled and lived in various regions of the United States as well as abroad.
 He believes that those experiences, living and working among such diverse groups of people, give him a unique perspective that he often draws upon as a mediator.

 Mediator Bowen is certified by the United States District Court, Middle District of Florida, to mediate cases in federal court.
 Ken Bowen is on mediation panels for the American Arbitration Association; the Hillsborough County Bar Foundation; Mediation Managers, Inc.; the State of Florida, Department of Business and Professional Regulation (arbitration proceedings conducted pursuant to Chapters 718 and 719 of the Florida Statutes), Florida’s Sixth Judicial Circuit, and several Residential Mortgage Foreclosure Managed Mediation Programs (pursuant to Florida Supreme Court Administrative Order AOSC09-54) throughout Florida.

-Mr. Bowen will mediate or arbitrate any circuit-civil case, as well as pre-suit matters, including Magnuson Moss Warranty Act, foreclosure, commercial, condominium, home owners association, construction, contract, corporate, elder care, employment and non-compete, franchise disputes, hurricane claims, insurance coverage and bad faith, sink hole, real estate, partnership disputes and dissolutions, personal injury and wrongful death, premises and product liability, probate, professional liability (accounting, dental, legal and medical), real estate, securities and any international legal matters.
+Mr. Bowen will mediate or arbitrate any circuit-civil case, as well as pre-suit matters, including Magnuson Moss Warranty Act (mediated more than 1,000 Magnuson Moss Warranty Act cases as of 2018), auto dealership cases, FDCPA (Federal Debt Collection Protection Act) and TCPA (Telephone Consumer Protection Act), real estate, foreclosure, commercial, condominium, HOA (home owners association), construction, contract, corporate, elder care, employment and non-compete, franchise disputes, hurricane claims, insurance coverage and bad faith, sink hole, real estate, partnership disputes and dissolutions, personal injury and wrongful death, premises and product liability, probate, professional liability (accounting, dental, legal and medical), securities and any international legal matters.

 As a seasoned litigator and trial attorney, Mr. Bowen recognizes the risks of trial and the benefit of a good, hard working mediator.
 Ken Bowen welcomes the opportunity to serve as your mediator or arbitrator.